wuqing1902/cybersecurity/overthewire/bandit.md

 ### Note:
 The challenge is solved by using the `base64 -d data.txt` command to decode the contents of `data.txt` from base64 into human-readable text.
 Decode is what the `-d` parameter stands for, instructing the command to transform the encoded data back to its original form.
 Displaying the output with `cat` is optional and simply shows the decoded content in the terminal.
 Other useful options for the base64 command include `-w` to wrap encoded lines at a specified width, `-i` to ignore non-alphabet characters during decoding, and `-e` to explicitly encode data, rather than relying on the default behavior, giving flexibility when working with different base64 formats.

+To determine if content is base64 encoded, first check if it contains only the valid base64 characters, which include uppercase and lowercase letters, numbers, + and /, and possibly = at the end as padding, and ensure the total length is a multiple of four characters.
+Decode it with `base64 -d` to see if it produces readable text or valid binary data, since failed decoding often indicates it is not base64.
+Base64 (unlike ROT13 or other simple ciphers) does not alter the character set outside these allowed symbols, so text containing unusual symbols or letters beyond the base64 range is likely not base64, making character set and successful decoding reliable ways to differentiate between base64 and other encodings.

 ---

 ## Bandit 11
+### Level Goal
+The password for the next level is stored in the file data.txt, where all lowercase (a-z) and uppercase (A-Z) letters have been rotated by 13 positions

+### Execution Log
 ```bash
 ┌──(incognito㉿kali)-[~]
 └─$ ssh -p 2220 bandit11@bandit.labs.overthewire.org